-This tells us the return type of the File::open function is a Result<T, E>.
-The generic parameter T has been filled in here with the type of the success value, std::fs::File, which is a file handle.
+The return type of File::open is a Result<T, E>.
+The generic parameter T has been filled in by the implementation of File::open with the type of the success value, std::fs::File, which is a file handle.
 The type of E used in the error value is std::io::Error.
 This return type means the call to File::open might succeed and return a file handle that we can read from or write to.
 The function call also might fail: for example, the file might not exist, or we might not have permission to access the file.
 The File::open function needs to have a way to tell us whether it succeeded or failed and at the same time give us either the file handle or error information.
 This information is exactly what the Result enum conveys.

-In the case where File::open succeeds, the value in the variable f will be an instance of 0k that contains a file handle.
-In the case where it fails, the value in f will be an instance of Err that contains more information about the kind of error that happened.
+In the case where File::open succeeds, the value in the variable greeting_file_result will be an instance of 0k that contains a file handle.
+In the case where it fails, the value in greeting_file_result will be an instance of Err that contains more information about the kind of error that happened.